-Diagrams, line-drawings, painting specifications and rosters together with the numerous Black-and-White and Color photographs give the rail enthusiast and model railroader all the information one needs to learn about and model UP cabooses.
+Diagrams, line-drawings, painting specifications and rosters together with the numerous B&W and Color photographs give the rail enthusiast and model railroader all the information one needs to learn about and model UP cabooses.
 With help from many sources including Union Pacific department records and the Union Pacific Historical Society this is a complete work.
 Also included with the rosters are notes on the disposition of many cars and their locations.

 Ch.
 1: The Historical Era, pp. 14-34,

 Ch.
 2: Standard CA and CA-1 Cabooses, pp. 35-76,

 Ch.
 5: Roster of Union Pacific Wooden Cabooses, pp. 101-132,